sequentech/documentation/docs/general/guides/electoral-board-ceremonies/electoral-board-ceremonies.md

 The objective of the Electoral Board Ceremonies is to ensure that the private keys of an electoral process are exclusively on the hands of their custodians while the voting is open.
 This is implemented in the following ceremonies:

 - Keys Distribution Ceremony.
 In this ceremony the private keys for the election are retrieved and deleted from the trustees' servers and handed over to the custodians.
 This ceremony takes place before the voting period has started.
 This ensures no one can decrypt the ballots during the voting period.
+-
 - Opening Ceremony.
 In this ceremony the private keys for the election are handed over from the custodians and restored to the trustees' servers.
 This ceremony takes place after the voting period has ended.
 Restoring the private keys in the trustees' servers is a necessary step before the tally process can be started.

 This is an advanced feature and it has to be manually enabled while creating the election.
-Also, this feature does not currently support parent/children elections.
+Also, this feature does not currently support [parent/children elections](../parent-and-children-elections/).

+Any given election is comprised of multiple questions, and is configured to use multiple electoral authorities.
+Each electoral authority has their own share of the private key for each question.
+These private keys are files that are created and stored inside the servers of each electoral authority.
+These files, that hold the share of the private key for a given question in an election, are required to tally the election.

+A custodian is a person whose job is to custody the private keys for an election for a given authority.
+During the Keys Distribution Ceremony the custodians will download a file that contains the share of the private keys for their electoral authority.
+That file is a compressed archive (with a `.tar.gz` extension), and inside the compressed file there is a number of files, each one containing a private key for each of the questions of the election.
+Each custodian will download a different compressed file, as the private keys for each authority for the election are different.

 The next sections are a step by step guide to:
 - Election authority credentials